python/cpython/Doc/library/locale.rst

 .. function:: str(float)

-   Formats a floating point number using the same format as the built-in function ``str(float)``, but takes the decimal point into account.
+   Formats a floating-point number using the same format as the built-in function ``str(float)``, but takes the decimal point into account.